oroinc/documentation/user/back-office/system/integrations/payment-integration/infinitepay/index.rst

 ===========================

 .. important:: This section is a part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.

+.. hint:: The feature requires extension, so visit Oro Marketplace to download the |InfinitePay extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 InfinitePay is a financial management company that provides guaranteed delayed payments on open account terms.